-The rate of assistance you will receive is based on the sea freight cost disadvantage.
+The rate of assistance for freight costs you will receive under the TFES is based on the sea freight cost disadvantage.

 This means the difference between the freight cost of transporting by sea or road.